Spaxy-ke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute changes the file permission of file hello to make it executable by the current user 6-multiple_permissions will change the permissions of the file hello 7-everybody will change the permissions of the file hello
+5-execute changes the file permission of file hello to make it executable by the current user 6-multiple_permissions will change the permissions of the file hello 7-everybody will change the permissions of the file hello 8-James_Bond will change the permission of the file hello to ------rwx